ACLS is no longer accepting applications for Luce/ACLS Early Career Fellowships in China Studies. Awardees will be announced in Spring 2024.

 - A bibliography (no more than two double-spaced pages in Arial or Helvetica 11-point font and with double spacing between entries).

-- An applicant’s statement (no more than one single- or double-spaced page in Arial or Helvetica 11-point font) describing the intellectual trajectory and experiences that brought the applicant to the current stage of academic career and that motivate plans for the future.
-Applicants without US or Canadian citizenship/permanent residency who have just graduated from a PhD program in the US or Canada and are not yet employed/affiliated with a university in North America must describe plans for a career in China studies in the United States or Canada.
+- An applicant’s statement (no more than one single- or double-spaced page in Arial or Helvetica 11-point font) describing the intellectual trajectory and experiences that brought you to the current stage of academic career and that motivate plans for the future.
+Applicants without US citizenship/permanent residency who have just graduated from a PhD program in the US or Canada and are not yet employed/affiliated with a university in North America must describe plans for a career in China studies in the United States or Canada.
 It will strengthen the application to include mention of applications underway for academic positions, with the names of institutions being considered.

 - A list of the applicant’s publications (no more than two double-spaced pages in Arial or Helvetica 11-point font with double spaces between entries).